Cosmology of fermionic dark energy coupled to curvature: Decaying curvature coupling

-The weak energy condition ($\rho > 0$) forces the condition $f(\phi) > \alpha \, \phi^{1/3}$, where $\alpha$ is some constant. \cite{deSouza:2008az} uses the Noether symmetry in order to find the coupling function $f(\phi)$.
-The paper suggests $f(\phi) \sim \phi$ or $f(\phi) \sim \phi^{1/3}$.
-However, for a cosmological solution it is possible to choose $f(\phi) = 1$ and redefine the potential $V(\phi)$.
-It is similar to use the conformal transformation in $f(R)$ gravity to obtain the Einstein frame with a scalar field \cite{Capozziello:2011et}.
+without other fields. $H_0$ is the predicted value of {at present time}.
+In this model the {matter} component comes from the fermions field. \cite{deSouza:2008az} uses the Noether symmetry in order to find the coupling function $f$.
+The paper suggests $f \sim \phi$ or $f \sim \phi^{1/3}$.
+The case of $f \sim \phi^{1/3}$ gives a divergent solution.
+Inspired by \cite{deSouza:2008az} solutions, we choose the following combinations, with a power-law extension: